Segesterone acetate: Pharmacokinetics

-SGA is only weakly active orally, and is instead given as a subcutaneous implant.
-The oral bioavailability of SGA has been reported to be only 10%.
+Segesterone acetate is only weakly active orally, and is instead given as a subcutaneous implant.
+The oral bioavailability of segesterone acetate has been reported to be only 10%.
 However, it has also been reported that the medication is more than 100-fold as potent when delivered via subcutaneous implant relative to oral administration in rats.
-It has been estimated that SGA administered at a dose of 2 to 3 mg/day in the form of a transdermal gel delivers approximately 200 to 300 μg/day SGA based on a transdermal bioavailability of about 10 to 12%.
-SGA is bound to albumin.
+It has been estimated that segesterone acetate administered at a dose of 2 to 3 mg/day in the form of a transdermal gel delivers approximately 200 to 300 μg/day segesterone acetate based on a transdermal bioavailability of about 10 to 12%.
+Segesterone acetate is bound to albumin.
 It does not bind to sex hormone-binding globulin.
-Segesterone, the deacetylated form of SGA, is a metabolite of the medication.
-The biological half-life of parenteral SGA has been reported to be 24 to 72 hours.
+Segesterone, the deacetylated form of segesterone acetate, is a metabolite of the medication.
+The biological half-life of parenteral segesterone acetate has been reported to be 24 to 72 hours.
 One study specifically reported a biological half-life of 26.8 hours.
-It has been reported that the biological half-life of SGA with oral administration is only 1 to 2 hours.
-In contrast to all of the preceding however, the Food and Drug Administration (FDA) label for Annovera, a one-year vaginal ring containing ethinylestradiol and SGA, lists a circulating half-life of SGA of 4.5 hours.
+It has been reported that the biological half-life of segesterone acetate with oral administration is only 1 to 2 hours.
+In contrast to all of the preceding however, the US Food and Drug Administration (FDA) label for Annovera, a one-year vaginal ring containing ethinylestradiol and segesterone acetate, lists a circulating half-life of segesterone acetate of 4.5 hours.

 Chemistry

-SGA, also known as 16-methylene-17α-acetoxy-19-norprogesterone or as 16-methylene-17α-acetoxy-19-norpregn-4-ene-3,20-dione, is a synthetic norpregnane steroid and a derivative of progesterone.
+Segesterone acetate, also known as 16-methylene-17α-acetoxy-19-norprogesterone or as 16-methylene-17α-acetoxy-19-norpregn-4-ene-3,20-dione, is a synthetic norpregnane steroid and a derivative of progesterone.
 It is a combined derivative of 17α-hydroxyprogesterone and 19-norprogesterone, or a derivative of gestronol (17α-hydroxy-19-norprogesterone).
 The medication is the C17α acetate ester of segesterone, which, in contrast, was never marketed.
 Other 19-norprogesterone derivatives include demegestone, gestonorone caproate (norhydroxyprogesterone caproate), nomegestrol acetate, promegestone, and trimegestone.
-SGA is a derivative of 16-methylene-17α-hydroxyprogesterone acetate, and is the analogue of methenmadinone acetate without the C19 methyl group or the C6 double bond.
-A derivative of SGA with even greater progestogenic potency in comparison to SGA is 18-methylsegesterone acetate.
+Segesterone acetate is a derivative of 16-methylene-17α-hydroxyprogesterone acetate, and is the analogue of methenmadinone acetate without the C19 methyl group or the C6 double bond.
+A derivative of segesterone acetate with even greater progestogenic potency in comparison to segesterone acetate is 18-methylsegesterone acetate.

 History

-SGA was developed by the Population Council.
+Segesterone acetate was developed by the Population Council.
 It has been marketed since at least 2000.

 Society and culture

 Generic names

 Segesterone acetate is the generic name of the drug and its USAN.
-It is also known by its brand names nestorone and elcometrine, as well as by its former developmental code names ST-1435, AC-6844, and CS-0411.
+It is also known by its brand names Nestorone and Elcometrine, as well as by its former developmental code names ST-1435, AC-6844, and CS-0411.

 Brand names

-SGA is marketed alone under the brand names Nestorone and Elcometrine and in combination with ethinylestradiol under the brand name Annovera.
+Segesterone acetate is marketed alone under the brand names Nestorone and Elcometrine and in combination with ethinylestradiol as segesterone acetate/ethinylestradiol under the brand name Annovera among others.

 Availability

-SGA is available alone in several South American countries, including Brazil.
-It is available in the United States as a contraceptive vaginal ring in combination with ethinylestradiol.
+Segesterone acetate is available alone in several South American countries, including Brazil.
+It is available in the United States and Canada as a contraceptive vaginal ring in combination with ethinylestradiol.